stringparser/parth/readme.md

 - `input`: the input
 - `path`: the path that matches the imput
-- `query`: if path contains an url, will hold the query including without '?'
+- `query`: if path contains an url, will hold the query without '?'
 - `regexp`: the regexp used to match a path with `parth.get`
-- `params`: the previously set `:paramateters` on the path
+- `params`: the previously set `:paramaters` on the path
 - `argv`: an array of with all the non token strings of the input
 - `depth` : `argv.length`
 - `fallback`: whether or not the path has fallen back from another